 Eviction Process for Violation of Lease Terms / Rental Agreement

-A tenant can be evicted in Mississippi if they do not uphold their responsibilities under the terms of a written lease/rental agreement.
+A tenant can be evicted in Mississippi if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

 Typical lease violations under this category could include things like damaging the rental property, having too many people residing in the rental unit, and having a pet when there’s a no-pet policy.

-Note that illegal activity may be included in this category; however, no notice is required if the activity affects others’ health/safety.
+Note that illegal activity may be included in this category; however, no notice is required if the activity affects others’ health or safety.

-If the tenant fails to correct the issue by the deadline/remains on the property after the notice period expires, the landlord may proceed with the eviction process.
+If the tenant fails to correct or “cure” the issue by the deadline or remains on the property after the notice period expires, the landlord may proceed with the eviction process.